Tubman

 Mission Statement

-Tubman’s Mission is: to advance opportunities for change so that every person can experience safety, hope, and healing.
-Tubman’s Vision is: Thriving people, healthy relationships, and peaceful communities.
-Tubman’s Strategic Directions are: Provide streamlined access to exceptional, relevant services; Engage the community to take action; Invigorate organizational culture to sustain innovation, engagement, wellbeing, and diversity; Strengthen the agency’s infrastructure in order to better serve.
+Tubman’s Mission: to advance opportunities for change so that every person can experience safety, hope, and healing.
+Tubman’s Vision: Thriving people, healthy relationships, and peaceful communities.
+Tubman’s Strategic Directions: • Provide streamlined access to exceptional, relevant services. • Engage the community to take action. • Strengthen the agency’s infrastructure to better serve. • Invigorate organizational culture to sustain innovation, engagement, wellbeing, and diversity.

 Impact and Programs